September 22, 2026 to September 24, 2026 McMaster University Student Centre (MUSC) Atrium

 Does my academic reference need to be from a subject area that aligns with my grad application?

-How is my extracurricular and volunteer experiences taken into account in my application?
+How are my extracurricular and volunteer experiences considered in my application?

 Do you accept applications after the deadline?